-There were substantial age differences in the prevalence of hypertensive diseases, as the share of the population reporting high blood pressure increased dramatically between the age groups 25-34 and 65-74 years.
-In the EU-28, only 3.3 % of the population aged between 25 and 34 reported hypertensive diseases, while this share rose to more than half (52.1 %) of the population among those aged 75 years or over.
+There were substantial age differences in the prevalence of hypertensive diseases, as the share of the population reporting high blood pressure increased dramatically from the age group 25-34 years onwards.
+In the EU-28, only 3.3 % of the population aged between 25 and 34 years reported hypertensive diseases, while this share rose to more than half (52.1 %) of the population among those aged 75 years and over.

 There has, in recent years, been a reduction in the number of deaths associated with diseases of the circulatory system across several EU Member States.
-These changes may have occurred, at least in part, through the introduction of increased screening and new surgical procedures, the introduction of new forms of medication (for example, statins), as well as lifestyle changes for patients (for example, a reduction in the number of smokers).
+These changes may have occurred, at least in part, through the introduction of increased screening and new surgical procedures, the introduction of new forms of medication, as well as lifestyle changes for patients (for example, a reduction in the number of smokers).

 Hospital discharges of in-patients treated for diseases of the circulatory system show a very large variation across the EU Member States.
 While absolute figures for discharges are clearly linked to the number of inhabitants in each country, the level of discharges may, among others, also reflect the incidence of each disease and differences in healthcare systems, for example, screening, the balance between day care and in-patient treatment, or the availability of surgeons or hospital beds.
-In 2016, there were 11.3 million in-patients with diseases of the circulatory system discharged from hospitals across the EU (2015 data for Hungary, Poland and Portugal; no recent data for Greece).
+In 2017, there were 11.3 million in-patients with diseases of the circulatory system discharged from hospitals across the EU (2016 data for Denmark, Luxembourg and the United Kingdom; 2015 data for Portugal; no recent data for Greece).

 Bulgaria recorded the highest ratio per inhabitant of hospital discharges for in-patients with diseases of the circulatory system

-Bulgaria, Lithuania, Germany, Austria, Hungary (2015 data) and Latvia each reported more than 3 000 in-patient discharges per 100 000 inhabitants among those treated for diseases of the circulatory system in 2016.
-Among these, Bulgaria and Lithuania recorded, by far, the highest ratios, 4 200 in-patient discharges per 100 000 inhabitants in Lithuania and 4 500 per 100 000 inhabitants in Bulgaria (see Figure 2).
-Cyprus recorded the lowest ratio, some 812 in-patient discharges per 100 000 inhabitants, while Portugal (2015 data), Ireland and the United Kingdom were the only other EU Member States with less than 1 200 discharges per 100 000 inhabitants.
+Bulgaria, Lithuania, Germany, Austria, Hungary and Latvia each reported more than 3 000 in-patient discharges per 100 000 inhabitants among those treated for diseases of the circulatory system in 2017.
+Among these, Bulgaria and Lithuania recorded, by far, the highest ratios, 4 300 in-patient discharges per 100 000 inhabitants in Lithuania and 4 600 per 100 000 inhabitants in Bulgaria (see Figure 2).
+Cyprus recorded the lowest ratio, some 875 in-patient discharges per 100 000 inhabitants, while Portugal (2015 data), Ireland and the United Kingdom (2016 data) were the only other EU Member States with less than 1 200 discharges per 100 000 inhabitants.

-In 2016, across the EU (2015 data for Poland and Portugal; 2014 data for Hungary; no recent data for Greece), in-patients with diseases of the circulatory system (ICD codes I00-I99) spent a total of 93.7 million days in hospital.
-By far the highest share was accounted for by in-patients in Germany (30.6 % of the total), while Italy was the only other EU Member State recording a double-digit share (11.3 %).
+In 2017, across the EU (2016 data for Denmark, Luxembourg and the United Kingdom; 2015 data for Portugal; no recent data for Greece), in-patients with diseases of the circulatory system (ICD codes I00-I99) spent a total of 93.3 million days in hospital.
+By far the highest share was accounted for by in-patients in Germany (30.5 % of the total), while Italy was the only other EU Member State recording a double-digit share (11.0 %).

 When patients are treated for a disease of the circulatory system they tend to spend a relatively lengthy period of time in hospital, reflecting the gravity of some of these conditions.
-Table 3 presents an analysis of the average length of hospital stays for in-patients treated for a disease of the circulatory system in 2011 and 2016.
-The average length of stay in 2016 ranged from 4.2 days in Bulgaria up to 12.4 days in Hungary (2015 data).
-Czechia and Austria also recorded relatively lengthy average stays in hospital for in-patients treated for diseases of the circulatory system (more than 10.0 days).
+Table 3 presents an analysis of the average length of hospital stays for in-patients treated for a disease of the circulatory system in 2012 and 2017.
+The average length of stay in 2017 ranged from 4.3 days in Bulgaria up to 12.6 days in Hungary.
+Czechia, Austria, Malta and Estonia also recorded relatively lengthy average stays in hospital for in-patients treated for diseases of the circulatory system (between 9.8 and 11.0 days).

-Among the EU Member States for which data are available (no data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2011 and 2016; the largest reduction — 4.4 fewer days in hospital — was recorded in Finland, while reductions of 1.4 days were recorded for Czechia, Ireland and Croatia.
-By contrast, the average time spent in hospital rose by 0.6 days in Portugal (2011-2015), by 0.5 days in Spain and 0.4 days in Hungary (2011-2015) and Luxembourg, with smaller increases in Italy, Slovenia and Cyprus; these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.
+Among the EU Member States for which data are available (no recent data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2012 and 2017; the largest reduction — 4.8 fewer days in hospital — was recorded in Finland, while a reduction of 1.7 days was recorded for Czechia.
+By contrast, the average time spent in hospital rose by 1.1 days in Spain, by 0.6 days in Austria and 0.5 days in Portugal (2012-2015), with smaller increases in Luxembourg (2012-2016), Hungary, Latvia, Italy and Lithuania; these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.